Pachanga Diliman F.C.: Merger with Diliman F.C.

 After the successful 2012 season which the Red Phoenix finished with no loss and one draw in 22 games, the club was sold by their owner to group associated with the Diliman FC.
 Alfredo Gonzalez cited reasons that it is a family decision to sell the club and since he was too busy with his work.

 The league announced that the club under new ownership will be named Pachanga Diliman Football Club.

 2013 UFL Season and Cup

 In their first season in the United Football League Division 1 after gaining promotion the Red Phoenix finished in fifth place behind Kaya FC and ahead of Green Archers United with a total of 28 points.
 In the 2013 UFL Cup Pachanga Diliman FC managed to reach the finals of the competition, beating former champions Stallions FC, Air Force and Forza FC on their way, in order to set up a final match against the Loyola Meralco Sparks.

+Withdrawal from the United Football League and dissolvement

+After the 2015 season of the first division of the United Football League concluded.
+The club wordlessly announced their withdrawal from the upcoming 2016 United Football League season.
+The club later dissolved after their withdrawal.